makaveli006/Healthcare-Appointment-Absent-Prediction/README.md

    python predict.py
    ```

-5. **Model Deployment**
+4. **Model Deployment**

-   For deploying the model to AWS SageMaker and setting up the necessary AWS services for model invocation and API exposure, follow step 1 to step 6 on `Model Deployment.ipynb`.
+   For deploying the model to AWS SageMaker and setting up the necessary AWS services for model invocation and API exposure, follow step 1 to step 6 on `2.Model Deployment.ipynb`.
 This notebook provides detailed steps for deploying the model to AWS SageMaker, creating an AWS Lambda function, and configuring an Amazon API Gateway to expose the model as a RESTful service.

-6. **Testing and Validating with POSTMAN**
+5. **Testing and Validating with POSTMAN**

-   After deployment, follow step 7 on `Model Deployment.ipynb` to test and validate the model's functionality using POSTMAN.
+   After deployment, follow step 7 on `2.Model Deployment.ipynb` to test and validate the model's functionality using POSTMAN.
 This involves sending requests to the deployed model's API endpoint and verifying the responses to ensure the model operates as expected.

 For a comprehensive understanding of the project, refer to:

-- `Project Notebook.ipynb` for detail model development process.
+- `1.Project Notebook.ipynb` for detail model development process.

-- `Model Deployment.ipynb` for detail model deployment process.
+- `2.Model Deployment.ipynb` for detail model deployment process.

-- `Project Documentation.pdf` for comprehensive project documentation.
+- `4.Project Documentation.pdf` for comprehensive project documentation.